40Digits/helperpress/README.md

 			"ssh_host": "dev01.40digits.net",

 			// Database settings (using SSH)
-			// DO NOT COMMIT CREDENTIALS - use ~/.wpe_default
+			// DO NOT COMMIT CREDENTIALS - use ~/.wpe_default or site_config.json.local
 			"db": {

 				"host": "127.0.0.1",